 Purpose: The “sit” command is one of the first and most foundational commands.
 It’s useful in many everyday situations, like calming your dog before a walk or meal.

 How to teach it: Hold a treat above your dog’s head and slowly move it backward.
-As your dog’s head tilts up, their bottom will naturally lower.
+Your dog’s bottom will automatically drop as its head tilts upward.
 Once seated, say “sit” and reward.

 2. Stay